qiuzhongwei-USTB/pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 All contributions are welcomed.
 If you encounter any issue (including examples of images where it fails) feel free to open an issue.

 ## Citation
 Please cite the paper in your publications if it helps your research:

-    @InProceedings{cao2017realtime,
-      title = {Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields}, author = {Zhe Cao and Tomas Simon and Shih-En Wei and Yaser Sheikh}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2017}
-      }

     @INPROCEEDINGS{8486591,
     author={H. Wang and W. P. An and X. Wang and L. Fang and J. Yuan}, booktitle={2018 IEEE International Conference on Multimedia and Expo (ICME)},